ktorio/ktor-documentation/topics/status_pages.md

 ```

 Other frameworks, use exceptions on redirect, so the normal flow is broken and you can execute redirections in guard
-clauses or subfunctions without having to worry about returning in all the subfunction chain.
+clauses or sub-functions without having to worry about returning in all the sub-function chain.
 You can use the StatusPages
 plugin to simulate this:

 ```kotlin